-Together with our MUPANTQUAT and Field School staff member, Prof.Dr.
-Ignacio Martín of Murcia University's Dept. of Prehistory and Archaeology, who specalises in microscopical use-wear analysis, we are paying detailed attention to several thousand stone artefacts excavated at Cueva Negra.
-Although the majority are spalls and "waste" fragments of knapping that clearly took place in the cave (attested by flaked cores, together with innumerable, razor-sharp, diminutive spalls less than 2 mm in size), several flakes were struck from small cores subjected to repetitive ("Levallois"-like or "Levalloisoid") flaking, and some have edges modified by steep ("Mousterian-like" or "Mousteroid") retouch; moreover, a bifacially-flaked ("Acheulian") hand-axe on a limestone cobble (see page 14) was excavated deep in the sedimentary sequence.
-Furthermore, the deepest layers in the sediments contain the oldest evidence of fire at any Palaeolithic site in Europe (see pages 12 and 17 above).
-Such Palaeolithic diversity indicates hitherto unrecorded aptitudes of manual dexterity and cognitive versatility at any western European 900-800,000 years ago (see page 18 above, our 2020 JPal.Arch. article, and my 2017 short Palaeolithic Pioneers book).
+MUPANTQUAT Vice-Chairman Dr. Ignacio Martín of Murcia University's Dept. of Prehistory and Archaeology specialises in microscopical use-wear analysis and with other members of our field staff is paying detailed attention to several thousand stone artefacts excavated at Cueva Negra.
+Although the majority are spalls and "waste" fragments of knapping that clearly took place in the cave (attested by flaked cores, together with innumerable, razor-sharp, diminutive spalls less than 2 mm in size), several flakes were struck from small cores subjected to repetitive ("Levallois"-like or "Levalloisoid") flaking, and some have edges modified by steep ("Mousterian-like" or "Mousteroid") retouch; moreover, a bifacially-flaked ("Acheulian") hand-axe on a limestone cobble was excavated deep in the sedimentary sequence.
+Furthermore, the deepest layers in the sediments contain the oldest evidence of fire at any Palaeolithic site in Europe.
+Such Palaeolithic diversity indicates hitherto unrecorded aptitudes of manual dexterity and cognitive versatility at any western European 900-800,000 years ago (see above, our 2020 JPal.Arch. article, and the 2017 short Palaeolithic Pioneers book by Michael Walker).

 Most of the Palaeolithic assemblage was made from poor quality chert, quartzite, limestone and marble; cobbles of these were taken to the cave.
 An important source of raw materials for making the stone artefacts was an outcrop of conglomerate 800 metres (half a mile) away from Cueva Negra.
 The outcrop is the vestige of a fossil shingle beach of the shore of the Miocene Tethys Sea that, millions of years ago, in the Tertiary geological era, stretched from the Atlantic Ocean across what is now the Mediterranean Sea and eastwards to what is now the Persian Gulf.
 The pebbles and cobbles at the outcrop include flint, chert, Jurassic limestone and quartzite.
 None of these occur in the rock walls or roof of Cueva Negra, which are of later Miocene, biocalcarenite rock.
-Our indentification of the nearby local rock source was greatly enhanced in 2011 thanks to collaboration at Arizona University, where a young anthropology graduate Winston Zack, who spent three field seasons here, submitted many samples that he took, from both the site itself and chert outcrops in its vicinity, to Dr. Alex Andronikov, at Arizona University's Lunar and Planetary Sciences Laboratory, who conducted spectroscopical analysis of rare-earth (lanthanoid) trace elements in the cherts (see page 19 above).
+Our identification of the nearby local rock source was greatly enhanced in 2011 thanks to collaboration at Arizona University, where a young anthropology graduate Winston Zack, who spent three field seasons here, submitted many samples that he took, from both the site itself and chert outcrops in its vicinity, to Dr. Alex Andronikov, at Arizona University's Lunar and Planetary Sciences Laboratory, who conducted spectroscopical analysis of rare-earth (lanthanoid) trace elements in the cherts.